Chart Color Schemes

 Residential development activity is lower than average in Summerhill - Prospect according to AreaSearch's national comparison of local real estate markets

-Summerhill-Prospect averaged around 15 new dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, 79 homes were approved, with an additional 5 approved so far in FY26.
-On average, 1.2 people moved to the area annually for each dwelling built over these five years.
-However, this ratio has moderated to -3.8 people per dwelling over the past two financial years.
+Summerhill-Prospect has averaged approximately 15 new dwelling approvals per year.
+Over the past five financial years, from FY-21 to FY-25, 79 homes were approved, with a further 6 approved so far in FY-26.
+On average, around 1.2 people have moved to the area annually for each dwelling built over these five years.
+However, this figure has moderated to -3.8 people per dwelling over the past two financial years, suggesting an improved supply-demand balance.

-The average value of new homes being built is $229,000.
-This year, $2.0 million in commercial development approvals have been recorded, indicating a predominantly residential focus.
-Compared nationally, Summerhill-Prospect shows approximately 75% of construction activity per person and ranks at the 38th percentile of assessed areas, suggesting limited choices for buyers and supporting demand for existing properties.
-This level is below average nationally, reflecting the area's maturity and possible planning constraints.
+The average value of new homes being constructed is $229,000.
+This year, there have been $2.0 million in commercial development approvals, indicating a predominantly residential focus.
+Compared to other areas in Tasmania, Summerhill-Prospect shows around 75% of the construction activity per person, placing it at approximately the 38th percentile nationally, which may limit buyers' choices and support demand for existing properties.
+This level is below the national average, reflecting the area's maturity and suggesting possible planning constraints.

-New building activity consists of 90.0% detached houses and 10.0% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.
-With an estimated 517 people in the area per dwelling approval, it maintains a quiet, low activity development environment.
-Population projections indicate stability or decline, which should reduce housing demand pressures, benefiting potential buyers.
+New building activity consists of 90.0% detached houses and 10.0% townhouses or apartments, preserving the area's low-density nature and attracting space-seeking buyers.
+The estimated population count per dwelling approval is 517 people, indicating a quiet, low-activity development environment.
+With stable or declining population projections, Summerhill-Prospect is expected to face reduced housing demand pressures, potentially benefiting potential buyers.

 Frequently Asked Questions - Development